 North Shore Culture Days

 Culture Days is a cross-Canada celebration of arts and culture.
 Here on the North Shore artists, cultural organizations and community centres open their doors and invite the public to come in and participate in free, hands-on activities to discover their creative spirit and passion.
-The 8th Annual Culture Days weekend takes place September 29, 30, October 1, 2017.
+The annual Culture Days celebration will take place from September 25 - October 25 in 2020.

 Photo: Senior Flash Mobsters in Shipbuilders's Square at North Shore Culture Days.